How can you get fit without the costly gym membership?

 Not sure where to start?
 Why not hunt out your local walking club (You’ll find most by Googling ‘Walking Club’ + your town) these groups are a great way to keep fit as well as highly sociable.

-We’d love to hear your favourite ways to keep fit outdoors, or your stories of new starts in 2013.
-Why not drop us a comment below
+We’d love to hear your favourite ways to keep fit outdoors, or your stories of new starts, leave us a comment below